arangodb/docs/3.8/analyzers.md

     ```js
     ["and","the"].map(token => Array.from(new TextEncoder().encode(token), byte => byte.toString(16).padStart(2, "0")).join(""))
     ```
-  If false (default) each string is used verbatim.

 **Examples**

 Create and use a stopword Analyzer that removes the tokens `and` and `the`.